alexarchambault/case-app/README.md

 case-app uses the type class facilities from [shapeless](https://github.com/milessabin/shapeless) (mainly through `Lazy`).
-It also uses a bit of reflection, mainly to get annotations and default values of case classes parameters - macros (and more type classes and type level programming) should be used instead in the future.
+It also uses a bit of reflection, mainly to get annotations and default values of case classes parameters.
+Reflection should be replaced by macros (and more type classes and type level programming) at some point.

 ## TODO